milak7888/L28-Coin/docs/SECURITY.md

 ### CPU Mining (Not Recommended)
 - Use all cores: Start multiple workers
-- Expect 6-10 days per entry at difficulty 12
+- Expect 6-10 days per entry at Difficulty: 18
 - Better for testnet only

 ### GPU Mining (Recommended)